 Schools and University in Adelaide

 In 1901, just before reaching his eleventh birthday, he started high school at St Peter’s College, Adelaide.
-The school followed a mainly classical curriculum of English, French, Latin and Greek literature.
-Lawrence also studied mathematics and chemistry.
-Interestingly – given his future Nobel Prize – physics was nonexistent.
+The school followed a mainly classical curriculum of English, French, Latin, and Greek literature.
+Lawrence also studied Mathematics and Chemistry.
+Interestingly – given his future Nobel Prize – Physics was nonexistent at the school.

-Lawrence was so far ahead of other students, particularly in mathematics and chemistry, that he was quickly pushed ahead into senior classes.
+Lawrence was so far ahead of other students, particularly in Mathematics and Chemistry, that he was quickly placed into senior classes.
 He completed high school aged 15.

-Early in 1906 he began studying mathematics, physics and chemistry at the University of Adelaide.
-By the time he was 18 he had graduated with a bachelor’s degree in mathematics with first-class honors.
+Early in 1906 he began studying Mathematics, Physics, and Chemistry at the University of Adelaide.
+He graduated at age 18 with a Bachelor’s degree in Mathematics with first-class honors.